 This waterfall is very long, consists of 10 small waterfalls, each of which is located at a distance of from 100 to 500 meters from each other, and to see all the cascades have to walk two kilometers along the river.
 This place is well-equipped with bridges and pavilions, and very popular among locals as a picnic spot.

-Entrance fee: for foreigners access to the waterfall is 100 baht.
+💵 Entrance fee / ticket price: for foreigners access to the waterfall is 100 baht.

 Royal Palace Phu Ping (Phu Ping Palace, the Palace Bing also Bhu)

 On the mountain of DOI Suthep, you can not only visit the temple of DOI Suthep.
 If you climbed to the heights of the mountain to the temple, drive some more, to visit the Royal Winter Palace of Phu Ping Palace.
 Beautiful not only the Palace, but the gardens around it.
 To be honest, the Palace itself is quite modest, but the gardens are just gorgeous.
 But most importantly, it is the current Royal Palace and the Royal family go there today, though the access of visitors at this time is prohibited.

 🕐 Working time: the Royal Palace is open on weekdays from 8:30 to 11:30 and from 13:00 to 15:00, but on days where there lives a Royal family, the access is closed.